Don't Buy Dell

 There was no testing done beforehand to make sure the camera/lens/ISP achieved the performance they were looking for.
 They made a decision, started going into production and then discovered

 Another example is using a 4k screen on a 13” laptop.
-Much better in terms of battery life and price to use a 2.5k screen (Apple does this).
-Humans can’t tell the difference.
+It is much better in terms of battery life and price to use a 2.5k screen (Apple does this).
+The eye is not capable of detecting a difference for screens that size.
 Why did they use a 4k?
 Probably because some non-technical project manager thought it was a good idea and did not think about the consequences.

 Look at this camera positioning.
 Great for showing off your nose hairs!